TechnicalPursuit/TIBET/README.md

 or hundreds of screens, applications targeting desktops, laptops, and Chromebook-class hardware.

-If you're building a true application, a call center, an HR app, a back-office app, the kind of application you might have formerly built in VisualBasic, Delphi, or PowerBuilder, using the web as your development and deployment platform we built TIBET for you.
+**If you're building a true application**, a call center, an HR app, a back-office app, the kind of application you'd have formerly built in VisualBasic, Delphi, or PowerBuilder, and using the web as your development/deployment platform, **we built TIBET for you**.

 ---